-Observation Information Described Soil Profile Color Field texture analyses Soil Mottles Bedrock Structure Roots Pores Soil Lithology Direct visual observation when the soil lithology is stratified and contains low-permeability layers; which may affect the onsite disposal system performance (i.e., sandy silts and clay caliche).
+Observation Information Described

+Soil Profile Color

+Field texture analyses

+Soil Mottles Bedrock Structure Roots Pores Soil Lithology Direct visual observation when the soil lithology is stratified and contains low-permeability layers; which may affect the onsite disposal system performance (i.e., sandy silts and clay caliche).
 Textures Approximate percentage of cobbles, gravel, sand, silt, and clay.
 Colors Background soil color using the Munsell Soil Color Chart.
 Roots Presence and extent of small and/or large roots.
 Excavating/Drilling Ease of excavating or drilling based on: Depth to bedrock, and Rock competency (i.e., soft, firm, hard, refusal).
-Moisture at or near the point of saturation after 24 hours Presence of free water.
-Observed groundwater, at the: Level the groundwater reaches in the excavation, or Highest level of sidewall seepage into the excavation.
-Structural Characteristics Structural characteristics, stratigraphy and geologic origin when it is determined necessary and/or for severe sites.
+Moisture at or near Presence of free water. the point of saturation Observed groundwater, at the: after 24 hours Level the groundwater reaches in the excavation, or Highest level of sidewall seepage into the excavation.
+Structural Structural characteristics, stratigraphy and geologic origin Characteristics when it is determined necessary and/or for severe sites.